Implementation of Smoke Cessation Programs in the Workplace

 Workplace smoking has been quite prevelant and it often leads to sloppy behavior and poor performance of the staff.
 That being so, to prevent workers from smoking in workplaces, there are certain strategies.

 For one, you can put a serious smoking-ban regulation within office premises.

 Not sure whether how effective that would be?
 No worries, for there is a more constructive solution to this- Smoke cessation programs.

-Smoke cessation programs are nothing but arranging a whole set of activities in workplace, to encourage the workforce to quit smoking.
-These programs have proved to be very helpful in sustaining smoking cessation.
+A Smoke Cessation Program is nothing but arranging a whole set of activities in workplace, to encourage the workforce to quit smoking.
+These programs are mostly common in the workplace to ensure well-being of the employees.

-The cessation programs require you to organize several campaigns to spread awareness and ask the employees to take health tests in order to realize their personal health risks.
+The cessation programs require you to organize several campaigns in order to spread awareness.
+Then, ask the employees to take health tests and realize their personal health risks.

 The wellness programs of the organization should be aligned in a way to address such risks.

 Smoke cessation programs also include interactions longer than 10 minutes and more than 5 sessions.
 Practical counselling takes place, and of all, person-to-person counseling proves to be the most successful.
 These interactions can happen through phone calls, personal or group sessions.

 Various skill training in cognitive and behavioral techniques help curb the cravings and learning sessions to make one think about stressful situations in a light manner.

 These training sessions develop behavioral relaxation and coping components within each attendee.

 Nicotine replacement therapies are one of the most commonly used medications for quitting smoking.
 It decreases withdrawal feelings by offering one with a small quantity of nicotine- none of the other chemicals found in smokes.

 Along with keeping the urges in check, it helps satisfy the cravings.
 Nicotine gums and patches being two of the examples.

-Conducting such sessions and therapies in the workplace work towards the well-being of your employees.
+Conducting such sessions and therapies in the workplace work towards the welfare of your employees.